mzattera/b2fJ/docs/index_new.md

 The below steps explain how to compile and run a simple Java program on your C64.

-For our example, we will use a simple HelloWorld.java file.
-You can paste the code below into a file named HelloWorld.java, or create the file with your favorite Java editor.
+For our example, we will use a simple `HelloWorld.java` file.
+You can paste the code below into a file named `HelloWorld.java`, or create the file with your favorite Java editor.

 	public class HelloWorld {